 - Root Pruners – You can use this tool to cut trunk knobs and thick woody roots.

 - Root Rake – You will use it to get out the soil of the roots.

-- Plastic Mesh – Will be used to cover holes in the container.
+- Mesh – Will be used to cover holes in the container.

 - Wire – Will be used to wire the tree to the new pot.

-- Chopsticks or bamboo stick – Will be used to pack the soil and to get rid of air pockets.
+- Chopsticks or bamboo sticks – These will be used to pack the soil and to get rid of air pockets.

 Step 1: Prepare the container

 Cut the mesh with scissors and secure it with some wire at the bottom of the pot.
-You will also need to run the wire at the bottom of the pot for securing the tree.
+You will also need to run the wire at the bottom of the pot to secure the tree.
 Each wire should be the length of the container plus 1/3.
 Bend the ends to the sides for now.

 Step 2: Raking the roots

 Take the plant out of the old pot.
 Using a rake or chopsticks start removing the soil.
 I like to use a single rake but double or triple will work just fine.

 Start at the top of the root ball and then move to the bottom.
 In this step, you want to remove the soil without damaging the roots.
 Carefully slide the rake through the roots.